-In a country of 1.4 billion people, being born is not enough.
+In a country of 1.4 billion people, being here is not enough.
 To be a star you need to work on your fame.
 It’s the same with products.
 Here’s how to do it.
 It’s simple but not easy:

-- Be present on Social media: Open an official WeChat account, be present on Douyin, Youku, and any other social media.
+- Be present on Social media: Open an official WeChat account, and be present on Douyin, Youku, and any other social media.

 - Show yourself as a quality brand! use PR, blogs, KOL, and forums.
 People need to talk about you You’ll need to get positive comments/reviews.

 - Are you making enough money?
 In China, nobody trusts a brand that is not making money.
-And Chinese people don’t like to be the first one to buy… So, if you have good products then you need to have some sales and show it.
+And Chinese people don’t like to be the first ones to buy… So, if you have good products then you need to have some sales and show it.
 Join E-commerce platforms and show how popular are your products through the huge amount of products you sold.

-How to promote your WeChat mini-program:
+How to Promote Your WeChat Mini-Program

 - Use WeChat groups.
 As you should already be a member of WeChat, you may know about groups.
-If not, consider that groups are a good way for companies to share information, discounts, coupons and more generally interact with people.
+If not, consider that groups are a good way for companies to share information, discounts, coupons, and more generally interact with people.
 You can make your own groups or join other’s groups.

 - Use ads.
 It’s a possibility for you to promote your WMP, but ads on WeChat are not very efficient… You’d better use Ads to develop your fan base on Social Media which could, later on, lead to new followers on your WeChat account, meaning new people using your App.

 - The power of KOL.
 You can use Key Opinion Leaders or micro-influencers to spread the news about your brand/product/app, among their own community.
 Chinese people act like sheep… If an influencer tells them “this product/app is awesome, I use it every day…”, they’ll use it.
 End of the story.

 Wechat Mini-Program in Use: A Brands Case Study